jshimkoski/component-library/README.md

 See [USAGE_WITH_TAILWIND.md](./USAGE_WITH_TAILWIND.md) for best practices on integrating this library with Tailwind CSS in your project.

+See [CHANGELOG.md](./CHANGELOG.md) for a detailed list of changes and updates.

 ## Overview

 This component library provides a set of highly customizable, accessible, and reusable Vue 3 components.
 Built with TypeScript and Vite, it offers excellent developer experience and runtime performance.